Raguggg/contact-app/README.md

-### We can also  directly search contact in select contact place
+### We can also directly search contacts in select contact places.